Italy president names stop-gap PM

 So what comes next?

-After meeting the president, Mr Cottarelli said he would present a programme to parliament. including a budget, to take Italy into new elections "at the beginning of 2019".
+After meeting the president, Mr Cottarelli said he would present a programme to parliament, including a budget, to take Italy into new elections "at the beginning of 2019".

 If he was unable to pass a programme, which appears likely at this stage, "the government would resign immediately... until elections are held after the month of August", he added.